XxCHANDLERxX/notes/sci206/README.md

 was created.
 At a universe scale, general relativity must be used, and that means energy isn't very well defined.

-Demo: Newton's cradle - metal balls, relatively elastic collisions.
+*Demo:*: Newton's cradle - metal balls, relatively elastic collisions.

 Pushing a block of wood with your finger: must account for all forces acting on the block.
 It's not accelerating, despite the constant force from your finger.